 Hit the small “View NOTAMs” button and this is what you will get:

-The FAA also run another NOTAMS search website.
+The FAA also runs another NOTAMS search website.

-It typically pops up third in the search results under “Federal Aviation Administration: NOTAM Search.”
-I hesitate to even give you the URL as I highly recommend you don’t use it.
+It typically pops up in the second search results (see image above) under “Federal Aviation Administration: NOTAM Search.“

 Notice how it doesn’t separate the different airports automatically?

-Foreflight automatically translates the NOTAMS into plain english.
-This is a godsend for the NOTAM-reading-impaired (like me).
+Foreflight automatically translates the NOTAMS into plain English.
+This is a godsend for the NOTAM-reading-impaired.

 The user interface is superior.